simonwestberg/siamese-COVID-Net/README.md

 # DD2424-Siamese-Covid-Net
-A siamese implementation of COVID-Net for classifying COVID x-ray images.
+A siamese implementation of COVID-Net for classifying COVID-19 X-ray images.
 Part of course DD2424 at KTH.